croquet/croquet/historic/sdk/tutorials/1_4_3d_animation.md

 ## **Try it out!**
 As usual, clicking the QR code will launch a new Codepen instance of this session.
 In any instance, try clicking on or dragging the central sphere.

-_26 June 2019: This tutorial will be fleshed out in the coming days.
-Also, note that at present the pointer events are not being interpreted correctly in Safari on iOS.
-We're looking into it._
+_1 July 2019: This tutorial will be fleshed out in the coming days._